-- Except as permitted by State and federal law, U-46 does not share individual student information with any other person than the student and parent/guardian. - Use zero-tolerance policies that require school staff to suspend or expel students for certain behaviors except if required by law (for example, for certain offenses involving weapons). - Suspend out-of-school any student Pre-kindergarten through second grade (PreK-2) without the approval of the Superintendent designee. - Suspend out-of-school any student for more than 3 consecutive days or 10 cumulative days in one school year without the approval of the District Coordinator of Culture and Climate. - Advise or encourage students to drop out voluntarily due to behavioral or academic difficulties or to leave the school voluntarily to avoid formal disciplinary proceedings. - Issue a monetary fee or fine as a disciplinary consequence.
-Students may be asked to pay for lost, stolen or damaged property. - Use corporal punishment (School Board Policy 7.190 and 7.197). - Use restraint or seclusion for punishment or discipline. - Withhold lunch as a punishment.
+- Except as permitted by State and federal law, U-46 does not share individual and identifiable student information with any other person than the student and parent/guardian. - Use zero-tolerance policies that require school staff to suspend or expel students for certain behaviors, except where required by law (for example, for certain offenses involving weapons). - Suspend out-of-school any student Pre-kindergarten through second grade (PreK-2) without the approval of the Superintendent or Superintendent's designee. - Suspend out-of-school any student for more than 3 consecutive days or 10 cumulative days in one school year without the approval of the Coordinator of Culture and Climate (Superintendent designee). - Advise or encourage students to drop out voluntarily due to behavioral or academic difficulties or to leave the school voluntarily to avoid formal disciplinary proceedings. - Issue a monetary fee or fine as a disciplinary consequence.
+Students may be asked to pay for lost, stolen or damaged property. - Use corporal punishment (School Board Policy 7.190 and 7.197). - Use restraint or seclusion for punishment or discipline. - Withhold lunch meal or recess as a punishment.